farhanwazir/makeresponse/README.md

 # Make Response
 This PHP library helps to generate global standard response in `JSON` and `Array` for client (API Client, POS Client, Web Client etc).
 It is not framework dependent, you are open to use it with any PHP project.

+#### Why to use this library
+- This library is a standard formatted schema to response, you don't need to make a document for every web service, just refer to this.
+- This library works logically, you must respect standards.
+- It is framework free and if you want it to use with any framework then you can.
+It has Laravel & Lumen build-in support as described below.

 ## Installation
 Via composer command
 ```composer